 Risks: While we see more benefits than risks, we could be pulling in unqualified leads that won’t convert.

 In the project planning stage of project management, you’ll create clear goals using a project roadmap.
-While there are multiple ways to execute goal planning, SMART goals, CLEAR goals, and objectives and key results (OKRs) are three project planning strategies that can help you get started.Read: How to create a project plan that works to keep you on track
+While there are multiple ways to execute goal planning, SMART goals, CLEAR goals, and objectives and key results (OKRs) are three project planning strategies that can help you get started.Read: Create a better project plan in just 7 steps

 SMART goals is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Time-bound.
 Many teams use this method because of its ability to improve team communication, define a clear roadmap, and result in trackable metrics.Read: Write better SMART goals with these tips and examples